SUSE/skuba/ci/infra/azure/README.md

     or create a new one inside of the first master node and copy that around the cluster.

+## Virtual Network Peering Support

+It is possible to join existing network to the cluster.
+It can be setup by adding a list of network id to `peer_virutal_network_id`.

 ## Enable Multiple Zones

 It is possible to enable multiple zone.
 It can be set `enable_zone` to `true` and master/worker node will distribute sequentially based on zones defined in `azure_availability_zones`.

-  * As of June 2020, the Azure Availability Zones is not available in all Azure regions.
+  * As of June 2020, the [Azure Availability Zones](https://docs.microsoft.com/en-us/azure/availability-zones/az-region) is not available in all Azure regions.

-# Known limitations

-  * Cloud Provider Integration is **not** enabled yet.